 Weekly Foot Soak

-Once a week, I’ve been doing this soak that I found online after Googling “foot soaks” one particularly boring day of quarantine.
-The Epsom salt softens your dry skin and calluses and the acidity from the lemon helps remove the dead skin.
+Once a month, I try to remember do to a homemade foot soak but realistically happens randomly when I remember.
+The Epsom salt softens dry skin and calluses and the acidity from the lemon helps remove the dead skin.

 Foot soak ingredients